Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-01-13-volume-rendering-with-webgl.md

 To render an image of the volume we just need to trace a ray from the eye through each pixel, and perform the above iteration for each ray intersecting the volume.
-Each ray we process is independent, and needs read-only access to our shared state (the volume).
-If we want to compute the image quickly, all we need is a way to process a large number of pixels in parallel.
+Each ray (or pixel) we process is independent, so if we want to render the image quickly all we need is a way to process a large number of pixels in parallel.
 This is where the GPU comes in.
 By implementing the raymarching process in a fragment shader